-- That the links are permanent; always pointing to same object.
+- That the links are permanent; always pointing to the same object.

-Although the concept of content-addressing brings a bunch of benefits, initially it’d become unsuitable for cases where it’s necessary to constantly get the last version of something, since it’d need to get the hash of last version of the object in another channel.
+Although the concept of content-addressing brings numerous benefits, initially it’d become unsuitable for cases where it’s necessary to constantly get the last version of something, since it’d need to get the hash of the last version of the object in another channel.

 peerID, the hash of the user's public key, it then became possible to create a redirect to a specific object.
 So, for didactic purposes, you may want to understand IPNS as a small amount of mutability to the permanent immutability that is IPFS, since it allows you to store a reference to a hash and update what that reference points to by simply executing a publish command.

 Intermission: It’s important to emphasize this due to the fact that the content on the platform I'm using on this PoC is synchronized with data from other platform of ours every day at a set time.
 This means that every day a bot on Amazon Elastic Compute Cloud (AWS EC2) reads the data from one our MongoDB instances and then generates a few